PhilipEskins/disneyland-react/README.md

 ## Process

+#### Sunday 4/28/19
+_Was able to punch through the wall and figure out how to make the attraction detail page get the information it needed to display.
+I also was able to build out the offers section.
+Its not 100% correct but it just will take a little more time for styling._

 #### Friday 4/26/19
 _Got off to a great start with the project.
 Was able to get the buttons to add and remove people from the vacation bar.
 After that I tried to tackle displaying more details of attractions after you click on them.
 I ran into a wall and my brain sort of shut down.
 I came into the project with an idea of how to make it work, but it didn't pan out.
 Will think on it more over the weekend and if I still can't figure it out will get some assistance on Monday.
 Started work on the offers section in the meantime._